 He was supportive; he helped choose the location, DJ, cars, photographer (funnily enough though all his planning consisted of a few phone calls in one afternoon) whereas I spent endless hours arranging the rest!

 The girls of the message boards were great- they had brilliant ideas for readings, gifts and offered really helpful advice!
+No.

 I bought the card for my invitations and a bridal umbrella online.